 The greatest technological opportunity that we see is the advancement of sales capability.
+It has been brilliantly brought to life in the book The Growth Drivers by Andy Bird & Mhairi McEwan.
 However it is glaring, nearly embarrassing how sales capability has been put on the back burner and outsourcing has been seen as the solution.
 We don’t think the profession of salespeople is inferior now than it was 20 years ago, but we definitely think the capability importance placed by top brass, is clearly inferior to the efforts placed by equivalents years ago.

 The growing sales capability gap is all the more serious given the wide range of activities that sales professionals perform.
 In some cases, their remit extends from high-level strategic analysis and portfolio planning, right through to operational,

 in-market activation and channel management.
 Sales Professionals must be as comfortable working with creative ideas as with financial and commercial data, balancing art and science, intuition and rigorous analysis.
 They must be able to engage and collaborate with consumers, customers and colleagues in other functions, as well as with the multiple external agencies and specialist suppliers that support them.

 Taken together, these challenges represent a paradox for sales.
 In one respect, there has never been a more difficult era to be a sales professional, but neither has there been a more exciting and important one.
 Times of great change often bring unprecedented opportunities.
 The big question is, therefore, not whether sales as a discipline is important – if businesses want to thrive and grow in the future, it has to be.
 The real question organizations have to address is, how can they get better at selling?
 Do they have the world-class capabilities needed to drive brand and business growth?
 And if not, how can these sales capabilities be built in practice?